Abrasive Media and Sand Blasting

 The increased surface adhesion of a suitably blasted part results in a stronger bond between the coating and the parts surface.
 Abrasive blasting of medical implants increases the implant surface area, which in turn increases the percentage of bone attachment for medical and dental implants.
 Industries that utilize abrasive blasting include medical, aerospace, automotive, electronics, military and OEM manufacturers.

 Abrasive blasting media is determined based on the application and comes in a range of sizes and types.
 Smaller blasting media typically creates a smoother finish, where larger media produces a rough finish.
-Shot blasting media is often recycled though the machinery and can be reused, making abrasive blasting a cost-effective process.
+Abrasive grit and bead shot blasting media is often recycled though the machinery and can be reused, making abrasive blasting a cost-effective process.

 - Removing glare when under surgical lighting for medical and dental instruments